mayanaor1/Biological-Computation-Final-Project/README.md

 This Python program identifies monotonic functions based on a set of configurations and displays the results using a graphical table.
 Monotonic functions are those where the output does not decrease as the inputs increase, based on a specific set of criteria.

-## Overview
+## How It Works

+### 1. Definitions and Configurations

+- **Configurations**: The program defines a list of binary configurations, each represented as a tuple of 0s and 1s, covering all relevant input scenarios.
+Since each quartet includes two activators and two inhibitors, not all possible combinations are considered.
+For example, a scenario where only the first activator is active is treated the same as a scenario where only the second activator is active.

+- **Functions**: It generates all possible Boolean functions that can be applied to these configurations.
+Each function is represented as a list of 0s and 1s.

+### 2. Monotonicity Check

-The program evaluates all possible binary functions for a given set of configurations and determines which ones meet the monotonicity requirement.
-A function is considered monotonic if its output values do not decrease as the input values increase according to the specified conditions.
+The program checks whether each generated Boolean function is monotonic.
+A function is considered monotonic if its output does not decrease when the input configuration increases.

-### How It Works

-1. **Generate Functions:**
-   - The program generates all possible functions using binary representations.
-Each function corresponds to a unique combination of binary values for all configurations.

-2. **Monotonicity Check:**
-   - The program evaluates whether each function meets the monotonicity condition.
-This involves checking if, as the configuration values increase, the function values either stay the same or increase.

-3. **Filter and Display:**
+- Two key functions are used:
+  - `is_monotonic(function)`: Checks if the function is monotonic by comparing outputs for different configurations.
+  - `compare_configs(config1, config2, value1, value2)`: Compares two configurations and their function outputs to determine monotonicity.

+- Check boundary conditions:
+   - The value for the configuration (1,1,0,0) should be 1.
+   - The value for the configuration (1,1,1,1) should be 0.

+### 3. Filtering

+- After generating all possible functions, the program filters out non-monotonic functions, leaving only the monotonic ones.

+### 4. Output

+- The program prints the number and details of the monotonic functions.

+- It prepares a table where each row represents a monotonic function, showing its output for each configuration.

+### 5. GUI Display

-   - Functions that satisfy the monotonicity condition are collected and displayed both in the console and in a graphical user interface (GUI) created with Tkinter.
+- Using Tkinter, the program creates a simple graphical user interface (GUI) to display the monotonic functions in a table format.

+- A `Treeview` widget is used to organize and display the table with configurations as column headers.

+### 6. Execution

+- The program runs a Tkinter event loop to keep the GUI open, allowing users to view the table of monotonic functions.

 ## Requirements